melmanm/melmanm.github.io/_posts/2023-07-30-article9-oauth-20-the-basiscs-of-modern-authorization.md

 ### Implicit grant security tradeoffs
 Implicit grant flow provides simplified way for the client to gather access token.
 Though, there are some security considerations
 1. **Access token can be leaked.** Access token is provided to the client via front channel.
 It becomes easier to intercept in transit.
 Moreover, it is available in browser history.
 If public client application wants to reuse access token, it usually stores it in browser cookie, from where it could be potentially stolen.
-Authorization server should serve short lived tokens, which are valid only for short period to minimize the ri
+Authorization server should serve short lived tokens, which are valid only for short period, to minimize the risk of unauthorized usage.
 2. **Malicious client obtains authorization.** Missing `client_secret` makes client application unable to proof its identity to authorization server.
 In order to prevent malicious client obtain access token, by using the same authorization server request as original client, server should validate `redirect_uri`.
 Redirection should be only possible to approved `redirect_uri`.
 3. **CSRF attack with attacker token**.
 Attacker can prepare same url as authorization server `redirect_url` and inject own access token into it.
 After user is tricked into navigating to prepared url, client application can access resource server on behalf of attacker, not original user.
 To prevent this attack client application should include `state` parameter, with non-guessable value, in authorization request, and validate if `state` parameter is present with the same value in authorization server redirection parameters.
 This type of attack can be mitigated using PKCE.